Itteringham Mill - Quality Guest Rooms and Self-Catering Holiday Cottage Accommodation In North Norfolk

 The micro-hydro-turbine

 In 2005 we commissioned Derwent Hydro to undertake a feasibility study.
 This indicated a potential generating capacity of around 30,000kWh per year and identified a suitable location.
 Derwent Hydro recommended a siphonic turbine with a flow rate of 450 litres per second operating on a head of 1.4 metres and with a potential output (at 80% efficiency) of just under 5 kW.
 After attending to the various planning, regulatory and civil engineering issues the turbine went live at the end of November 2006.
 We received a grant of £5000 towards the total cost of some £30,000.
 At the time of its installation we received payments of around £45 for every MWh produced, plus around 7.6p per every kWh exported.
-Recent changes in incentive payments mean that we now receive £90 for every MWh produced but only 3p per unit for our exports.
-For those thinking of doing a similar thing please note that had we installed the turbine after July 15th 2009 we would be receiving around £200 for every MWh produced!
+Recent changes in incentive payments mean that we now receive just over £100 for every MWh produced but only just over 3p per unit for our exports.
+For those thinking of doing a similar thing please note that had we installed the turbine after July 15th 2009 we would be receiving over £200 for every MWh produced!

 The solar panels